Hitachi ID Identity Manager enables automated, self-service and policy-driven management of users and entitlements with:

 - Automated updates driven by a system of record:

 Identity Manager monitors one or more systems of record (such as HR) and detect changes, such as new hires and terminations.
 It creates, modifies and deletes accounts and groups and manages entitlements on integrated systems to reflect these changes.

 - Request portal:

-An included workflow engine validates and completes requests submitted via the request portal, API or CLI.
-The workflow engine invites users to participate in processes, by approving requests, reviewing and certifying identities and entitlements or manually completing approved changes.
+A workflow manager validates and completes requests submitted via the request portal, API or CLI.
+The workflow invites users to participate in processes, by approving requests, reviewing and certifying identities and entitlements or manually completing approved changes.

 - Access certification: